-Current expected employer contributions to the WPD West Midlands segment of the scheme for the year ending 31 March 2017 are £nil.
-The results of the actuarial funding valuation as at 31 March 2019 may give rise to a revised schedule of contributions and as such the quantities above may be liable to change.
+Current expected employer contributions to the scheme for the year ending 31 March 2018 are £nil for the WPD South Wales segment of the ESPS, for WPUPS and for Infralec 92.

+Please note the results of actuarial funding valuation as at 31 March 2019 may give rise to a revised schedule of contributions and as such the quantities in the above paragraph may be liable to change.

-The weighted average duration of the defined benefit obligation is around 17 years.
+The weighted average duration of the defined benefit obligation is around 18 years for the WPD segment of the ESPS and around 15 years for both WPUPS and Infralec 92.